North American Health Insurance Plans

 Since 2004, a program called Seguro Popular (Popular Health Insurance) has focused on making various preventative treatments affordable for the less fortunate.
 Seguro Popular has made vaccines more widely available.
 It has also brought preventative medications to a wide audience that was previously under-served.
 However, poverty remains a major barrier to accessing the healthcare system.

 Accessing basic health services is less expensive in Mexico than in other countries in North America.
 However, the best care is concentrated in the cities and resort doctors don’t always offer the best standards (nor reasonable prices).
 Your insurance plan should include evacuation coverage – especially if you’re keen on hiking and ocean adventures.

-Read More: Health Insurance for Foreigners in Mexico
+Read More: Mexican Insurance for Expats in Mexico

 Best Health Insurance Plans in North America for International Citizens

 The GeoBlue Xplorer Plan will cover US citizens living in Canada or Mexico.
 It provides the most comprehensive coverage in the USA, up to nine months per year, along with worldwide benefits and excellent service.
 International citizens living in the USA are eligible and will be covered for the full year in the USA.